Pat-Lafon/Cobb_Artifact/README.md

 ### Getting a Lay of the Land

-This artifact is comprised of two projects:
+This artifact consists of two projects:
   1. `Cobb`: the implementation of our type-guided input repair algorithm. `Cobb` uses a modified version of `Poirot`, the coverage-type checker described in `Covering All the Bases: Type-Based Verification of Test Input Generators` by Zhou et al.